juttle/juttle-engine/examples/core-juttle/README.md

 you need to run these examples is to install juttle-engine and run juttle-engine, as described in the parent directory.

+You can view these examples on the demo system [demo.juttle.io](http://demo.juttle.io/?path=/examples/core-juttle/index.juttle), or run them on your own using docker (see the parent [README](../README.md)).

 ## Additional docker-compose configuration

 None needed.